IPC-2221 / IPC-2152 Compliant

 15 mil~0.3 mΩ0.3 mV

-For multiple vias in parallel, divide the single via resistance by the via count.
-The total path voltage drop includes both traces and vias—calculate both using our Trace Width Calculator which includes voltage drop calculations.
+For multiple vias in parallel, divide the single-via resistance by the via count.
+Total path voltage drop includes both traces and vias, so pair these checks with the Trace Width Calculator.

 Real-World Examples